Columbia (Arrow Lakes sternwheeler): Operations on Arrow Lakes

-Under Captain John C. Gore she made her first trip north from Little Dalles to Robson, British Columbia, on August 20, 1891, leaving at 1:00 p.m. and arriving at Robson between 7:00 and 8:00 p.m.
+Under Captain John C. Gore, she made her first trip north from Little Dalles to Robson, British Columbia, on August 20, 1891, leaving at 1:00 p.m. and arriving at Robson between 7:00 and 8:00 p.m.
 She left for Revelstoke on August 22, 1891.
-The addition of Columbia to the C.K.S.N.'s fleet allowed the company to maintain, with the similarly designed sidewheeler Lytton, twice weekly trips from Revelstoke to Little Dalles.
+The addition of Columbia to the C.K.S.N.'s fleet allowed the company to maintain twice weekly trips from Revelstoke to Little Dalles, with the help of sidewheeler Lytton.

 On one trip north, Columbia's hogchains (the steel cables that keep the lightly built hull of an inland steamboat in shape) parted, causing the ship to become hogged, that is the hull sagged at the bow and the stern.
 This would have made the vessel unsafe to use until the hog chains could be repaired and the hull returned to proper shape.

 Construction completed

-Columbia had entered operations in the summer of 1891 before she was fully complete.
-This was done on occasion with steamboats so that they could earn some money during the summer navigation season.
-(Navigation on the Arrow Lakes and other parts of the Columbia River system was restricted by ice, low water and other winter conditions.)
+Navigation on the Arrow Lakes and other parts of the Columbia River system was restricted by ice, low water and other winter conditions, affecting a ship's winter operations.
+In order to make a profit before winter, Columbia had entered operations in the summer of 1891, before she was fully complete.

 During the post-season lay up at Revelstoke in the fall of 1891, Alexander Watson completed Columbia's construction.
-He built a new upper row of cabins, called a "Texas" and placed the pilot house (the smaller cabin structure where the ship's wheel was located) on top of the Texas.
+He built a new upper row of cabins, called a "Texas" deck and placed the pilot house on top.
 Electric lighting was also installed.
 These changes made the Columbia the premier vessel operating on the Upper Columbia.
 Columbia can be readily distinguished in photographs of the period by her high pilot house.

 Loss by fire

 On August 2, 1894 Columbia caught fire at a wood yard just north of the international border, at a point about six miles (10 km) south of Trail, British Columbia.
 It was believed that the fire was caused by a crewman falling asleep without extinguishing his pipe.
 No one was hurt, but Columbia was destroyed.
-Insurance paid for $15,000 but the economic cost to the company was still severe, because the mining and rail construction business in the area was booming and every vessel was working at full capacity.
+Insurance paid for $15,000 in damages but the economic cost to the company was still severe, losing a full working vessel during the height of mining and rail construction in the area.